How false payment declines are costing you revenue, and how to avoid it

 Unfortunately, banking locally isn’t a quick fix.
 To do it yourself requires setting up local entities in each market (and then gradually building up your volume and position as a “trusted seller”).

 Alternatively, you can use payment service providers to access international payments, although this can still require setting up multiple accounts across different markets.
-Other, all-in-one, platforms for revenue delivery act as resellers and will already have a high volume of payments because of the number of businesses they work with.
+Other, all-in-one, platforms for payments infrastructure act as resellers and will already have a high volume of payments because of the number of businesses they work with.
 A reseller is also likely to have local banking relationships you can utilize immediately.

 Though it won’t prevent the problem completely, you can also take steps to make sure you’re collecting accurate and complete information in the checkout.
 Building card validation into your checkout flow, you can set the parameters for the data the customer needs to input (for example, card number length).
 This way, you can notify the customer of an error in real-time, before the payment is attempted.